XDeFi-tech/docs-new/staking/staking-api.md

 Our staking API extends comprehensive support to a wide array of Cosmos chains using STRIDE, enabling seamless interactions with their staking functionalities.
 Supported assets include `ATOM`, `OSMO`, `JUNO`, `STARS`, `LUNA`, `SEI`, `AXL`, `KAVA`, `AKASH`, `STRD`, `KUJI`, and `CRE`.

 ### Liquid staking (STRIDE)

+Stride is a liquid staking solution within the Cosmos ecosystem, designed to enhance the utility and liquidity of staked tokens.
+By offering liquid staking services, Stride enables users across any Cosmos chain to stake their tokens and receive liquid staked tokens in return.

 #### Get balance of staked asset on STRIDE